3-2 Engineering Program

 - One course in computing

-- Eighteen hours of humanities and social studies, with eight hours in one department and including course work with significant prerequisites
+- Fifteen hours of humanities and social studies, with six hours in each.

 California Institute of Technology ("3-2")